Welcome to Shakespeare on Screen in Francophonia

 Impulsed by the IRCL since 2008, the "Shakespeare on Screen in Francophonia" program stems from a wider study initiated in Italy by Mariangela Tempera on Shakespeare on European screens.

-The team of Montpellier researchers, in partnership with Ferrara University and other international scholars, is working at referencing and analyzing Shakespeare adaptations and allusions on cinema and television screens in French-speaking countries.
+The team of Montpellier researchers, in partnership with international scholars, is working at referencing and analyzing Shakespeare adaptations and allusions on cinema and television screens in French-speaking countries.
 Although the films currently under study have mostly been produced in France, the program also aims to cover films from other French-speaking countries in the medium to long term.

 While adaptations are easily identifiable and fairly limited, allusions are more complex.
 Explicit or implicit, verbal or visual, cursory or pregnant with meaning, allusion has a protean nature, and referencing is a fathomless task.
 Besides a long exploratory work, it requires the forging of critical tools adapted to the establishment of a typology of intertextual allusions.

-This website in English addressing the international research community and film enthusiasts is presently under way.
-It will eventually display several access modes such as browsing allowing the visitor to pick his way through the database from either a list of Shakespeare plays or film titles, or simple or cross-database searching by play, film title, film director, etc. to meet more specific needs.
+It addresses the international research community and film enthusiasts and displays several access modes such as browsing allowing the visitor to pick his way through the database from either a list of Shakespeare plays or film titles, or simple or cross-database searching by play, film title, film director, etc. to meet more specific needs.

-Several annual seminars and one-day conferences contribute to the impetus of the project, stimulating reflection on methodology, helping feed the database and develop collaborations.
+Several annual seminars and one-day conferences contribute to the impetus of the project, stimulating reflection on methodology, helping feed the database and the publication section containing articles by international scholars.

 This project led by the Institute for Research on the Renaissance, the Neo-classical Age and the Enlightenment (IRCL) is funded by the French National Centre for Scientific Research (CNRS) and University Montpellier 3.